pallas0/met-museum-game/README.md

-# met-museum-game
+# Met Guess

 Collaborators:
 ### Jonathan Potter https://github.com/hariseldon27
 ### Mike Starr https://github.com/personnamedmike
 ### Amelia Risner  https://github.com/pallas0

-Met Museum Game
+Met Guess

 An educational multiple choice game covering the pieces at the Met Museum of Art.
 We used HTMl and Javascript to create the application framework and functionality.